devloop01/todoit/README.md

 After importing the project from github in vercel add your `environment` variables

-In the `Build and Output Settings` toggle `override` and set the command to
+In the `Build and Output Settings` toggle `override` and set the build command to

 ```bash
 pnpm db:migrate && vite build
 ```

-This will create all the migrations and push them to the production database that you will connect with your production application
+This will create the migrations and push them to the connected `local` or `production` database

-Its better to generate migrations and test them locally after which you can commit the migrations on github which will be used by vercel to `push` into the production database
+It's better to generate migrations and test locally before pushing the migrations.